-A good costume design should be able to tell the story solely through dress, creating an interdependence between the costume and the character, both becoming two inseparable parts of a same whole.
+A good costume design should be able to tell the story solely through dress, creating interdependence between the costume and the character, both becoming two inseparable parts of the same whole.

 And on that note, the best costume design I've seen in the last years is, undoubtedly the one from Marie Antoinette.
 The 2006 movie was directed by, at the time, third time director, Sophia Coppola, and the costume design was done by Milena Canonero.

 Canonero is one of the heavyweights in the business, having been nominated 9 times for best costume at the Academy Awards, and having won 4 of those.
 Barry Lindon (1975) was her first win, which was followed by the Oscar for Chariots of Fire (1981).
 Marie Antoinette was the movie that gave her the awaited third Oscar.
 And this past year, she took home another with The Grand Budapest Hotel (2014).